WEDDINGS AND EVENTS

-Lastly, a historically accurate cabin museum at Live Oak Plantation is open for public tours during events.
+Lastly, a historically accurate cabin museum at Live Oak is open for public tours during events.
 The property contains local historical artifacts, biographies of former owners, information on the land and its historical uses, and local history.
-Included are stained glass doors, an early rug and a slave-made chair and stool from the George Washington Wright home, circa 1882.
-Wright was anearly Pensacola lumber baron and namesake of Wright Street in North Hill.
+Included are stained glass doors, an early rug and a hand-made chair and stool from the George Washington Wright home, circa 1882.
+Wright was an early Pensacola lumber baron and namesake of Wright Street in North Hill.
 Antique tables and sofas belonging to Don Francisco Moreno, 1793-1885, are on display.
-An early Spanish Consul to Pensacola, Merino became a prominent business man, both in Pensacola and in Spain.
+An early Spanish Consul to Pensacola, Merino became a prominent businessman, both in Pensacola and in Spain.
 Known as 'The King Of Pensacola', Merino Street in historic East Hill is named for him.
-In observance that France was one of the five flags that once flew over Pensacola, numerous French antiques are displayed from the 11th, 15th, 17th, 18th, and 19th centuries A.D..
+In observance that France was one of the five flags that once flew over Pensacola, numerous French antiques are displayed in the reception hall from the 11th, 15th, 17th, 18th, and 19th centuries A.D..